jspanjers/ruby-appraiser/README.md

 Usage:
 ------

-1. Include one or more adapters in your `Gemfile`
+1. Include one or more adapters in your `Gemfile` or as development dependencies of your gem.
+They'll make sure their dependencies (including `ruby-appraiser` itself) are taken care of.

 ```ruby
 gem 'ruby-appraiser-rubocop'